rish-16/pytorch-graphdl/README.md

 - `max`: gets the maximum node feature vector
 - `min`: gets the minimum node feature vector
 - `mean`: gets the mean of all node feature vectors

+## Tasks
+In GDL, there are two types of tasks: `transductive` and `inductive`

+- **Transductive Learning**: training and testing nodes co-exist during training; model captures feature vectors of testing nodes but not the labels
+- **Inductive Learning**: testing nodes are completely disjoint from training nodes; model is unaware of testing nodes during training

 ## Models
 This repository contains the following model implementations: